Seandowling123/Trading_App/README.md

 ## Overview

-This trading app features a trading algorithm written in Python that uses Bollinger Bands to generate trade signals.
-The application collects live historical data using the `yfinance` library and executes trades through the Alpaca API.
+This trading app features a trading algorithm that uses Bollinger Bands to generate trade signals.
+The application collects live historical data using the `yfinance` library and executes trades using the Alpaca API.
 The algorithm is currently focused on trading the S&P 500 ticker, SPY.

 ## Features

-- **Trading Algorithm**: Uses Bollinger Bands to determine optimal buy and sell signals.
+- **Trading Algorithm**: Uses Bollinger Bands to determine buy and sell signals.
 - **Live Data Collection**: Fetches real-time historical data via the `yfinance` library.
 - **Trade Execution**: Executes trades through the Alpaca API.
-- **Hosting**: The application is currently hosted on an AWS EC2 instance, providing robust performance and uptime.
+- **Hosting**: The application is currently hosted on an AWS EC2 instance.
 - **Backend**: Built with Django and Nginx, the backend supplies live activity and performance data.
 - **Frontend**: A React.js-based dashboard available at [seand.ie](https://seand.ie) for monitoring trading activity and performance metrics.